 Despite what a narcissist will pontificate, even they are subject to the effects of getting older.
 Becoming elderly is a normal part of the developmental stage of life for most people, but not for the narcissistic.
 They view aging as an ultimate evil.
 Some will engage in ridiculous plastic surgery in an effort to look as young as they feel.
 Others will begin a new career while their peers are retiring.
-And still others will take on far younger partners.
+And still, others will take on far younger partners.

 But what the narcissist can’t do is dodge the effects of dementia.
-As a progressive indiscriminate disorder which sometimes transforms into Alzheimer’s or other disorders, dementia affects every area of the brain in a random order.
+As a progressive indiscriminate disorder which sometimes transforms into Alzheimer’s or other disorders, dementia affects every area of the brain in random order.
 What seemed natural and habitual now becomes foreign and difficult.
 Memory becomes scattered and unreliable.
 Familiar people become strangers or even enemies that are out to get them.

 For the narcissist, this is completely unacceptable.
 Most narcissists rely heavily on their cognitive abilities as a way of constantly demonstrating superiority over others in performance, influence, power, beauty, or money.
 Any sign that is is deteriorating or diminishing is out of the question, something that cannot and will not be tolerated.
 This is when the narcissist is most at risk for suicidal behavior.

 Make no mistake; narcissists don’t threaten suicide just to get attention, they actually follow-through on the action especially when they begin to view their superior identity as slightly inferior.
-They would rather die, than be revealed as fallible, vulnerable, or depending on someone else to do the basics of life.
-When a person has spent their entire life belittling and mocking those believed to be beneath them, they cannot in the end be revealed like them.
+They would rather die than be revealed as fallible, vulnerable, or depending on someone else to do the basics of life.
+When a person has spent their entire life belittling and mocking those believed to be beneath them, they cannot, in the end, be revealed like them.

 There are seven stages to the progression of dementia as listed below.
 However, how a narcissist responds to each stage is very different from other patients.
-This is because the narcissism is like a web inside their brain effecting more than one area.
+This is because the narcissism is like a web inside their brain affecting more than one area.

 - No Dementia: No Cognitive Decline.
 This first stage is what pre-dementia looks like where there is no memory loss and a person, including the narcissist, functions normally.